H20Zhang/H20Zhang.github.io/_pages/about.md

   - /about.html
 ---

 I am a research scientist at Huawei Cloud Database Innovation Lab, recruited through the TopMinds program.
-I obtained my graduate degree from the Database Group at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/) in 2022 under the supervision of [Prof. Jeffrey Xu Yu](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/), prior to that I obtianed my B.E. degree from the HongYi Honor Class of Wuhan University in 2017.
+I obtained my PhD degree from the Database Group at [The Chinese University of Hong Kong](https://www.cuhk.edu.hk/) in 2022 under the supervision of [Prof. Jeffrey Xu Yu](https://www.se.cuhk.edu.hk/people/academic-staff/prof-yu-xu-jeffrey/), prior to that I obtianed my B.E. degree from the HongYi Honor Class of Wuhan University in 2017.

 My research interests lie in query optimization and execution for large-scale OLAP queries, with a focus on two main areas: